OrganAssist Version 3.2

 Recorded tracks are stored in the \Documents\OrganAssist\Music folder.
 Every time you make an edit a backup file is saved with the Date and Time in the filename and stored with a .bak file extension.

-To restore the backup of a track, locate the backup file and change the file extension to .oae When you restart OrganAssist, the track will appear in the Library.
+To restore the backup of a track, locate the backup file and change the file extension to .oae and return it to the original location.
+When you restart OrganAssist, the track will appear in the Library.

 Organ layouts are stored in the OrganAssist\Organs folder.
 As with recorded tracks, a backup is saved before every edit and stored with a .bak file extension.

-To restore the backup of an organ layout, rename it to change the file extension to .oao When OrganAssist is restarted, the organ will appear in the list.
+To restore the backup of an organ layout, rename it to change the file extension to .oao and move it back to the Organs folder.
+When OrganAssist is restarted, the organ will appear in the list.
 Since organs must not have duplicate names, unless you delete the current organ layout, one of the two organ layouts will have a suffix to make them unique.

 Any existing organ or track will be converted when it is loaded into OrganAssist 2.7.
 Version 2.5 music recorded on a specific instrument should play back unchanged on the same organ.
 However, due to a change in the list of Equivalents, it is necessary to check whether the stops on the organ are correctly set up for version 2.7